JFDesigner/FBAlbubumDownloader/README.md

  - Use login and store Cookies (tried with Mechanize, didn't work)
  - Implement multi-threading which finds all urls (work from start and from back) and then downloads them all
  - Basic interface and create executable

+### Bugs

+ - If you are using a Chrome User other than the Default (i.e. Profile 1..n) than BrowserCookie is unable to get the cookies
+ - Facebook has changed its html code and so is now unable to download the files.
+The actual error is when a folder is trying to be created that is now a piece of html that makes it unable to create.

 ## Contact